1975 Houston Oilers season

-The 1975 Houston Oilers season was the team's 16th year, and sixth in the National Football League.
+The 1975 Houston Oilers season was the team's 16th year and sixth in the National Football League.

-In Bum Phillips' first season as Coach the Oilers played competitive football, posting their first winning season in eight years with a 10-4 record.
+In Bum Phillips' first season as Coach, the Oilers played competitive football, posting their first winning season in eight years with a 10–4 record.
 All four losses were to the Pittsburgh Steelers and Cincinnati Bengals, who beat out the Oilers for the Division Title and Wild Card spot, respectively; the Oilers did not make the playoffs for the sixth consecutive season.
-During week 13, the Oilers defeated the Oakland Raiders, who posted an 11-3 record and advanced to the AFC Championship game.
-During the season, the Oilers also defeated Washington and Miami, each teams with a winning record.
+During week 13, the Oilers defeated the Oakland Raiders, who posted an 11–3 record and advanced to the AFC Championship game.
+During the season, the Oilers also defeated Washington and Miami, each team with a winning record.

-It was a three-win improvement over their previous season, and the franchise's best record since 1962.
+It was a three-win improvement over their previous season and the franchise's best record since 1962.